Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 23 Januari 2025 13.32.16 UTC
+- WIB: Kamis, 23 Januari 2025 14.23.40 UTC
-- WITA: Kamis, 23 Januari 2025 14.32.16 UTC
+- WITA: Kamis, 23 Januari 2025 15.23.40 UTC
-- WIT: Kamis, 23 Januari 2025 15.32.16 UTC
+- WIT: Kamis, 23 Januari 2025 16.23.40 UTC

 Kutipan Inspiratif:
-"There are only two ways to live your life.
-One is as though nothing is a miracle.
-The other is as though everything is a miracle"
+"The negative side of the American Dream comes when people pursue success at any cost, which in turn destroys the vision and the dream."

-Kategori: motivational
+Kategori: success